Tennessee State Route 449

-State Route 449 (SR 449) is a 6.2 mi north–south state highway in Sevier County, within the eastern part of the U.S. state of Tennessee.
-It travels from US 411 (Dolly Parton Parkway) overlaying Veterans Boulevard and some of Middle Creek Road in Sevierville south to US 441/US 321 (Parkway) in Pigeon Forge.
-It serves as a bypass around the busy tourist areas in Sevierville and Pigeon Forge.

-SR 449 is a more direct route to Dollywood and Dollywood's Splash Country when traveling from the north.
-This route avoids the congested traffic areas along the Great Smoky Mountains Parkway through Sevierville and Pigeon Forge.
+State Route 449 (SR 449) is a north–south state highway in Sevier County in the eastern part of the U.S. state of Tennessee.
+It travels 6.2 mi from US 411 (Dolly Parton Parkway) overlaying Veterans Boulevard and some of Middle Creek Road in Sevierville south to US 441/US 321 (Great Smoky Mountains Parkway) in Pigeon Forge.
+It serves as a bypass around the busy and congested tourist areas along the Great Smoky Mountains Parkway in Sevierville and Pigeon Forge.
+It is also a more direct route to Dollywood and Dollywood's Splash Country when traveling from the north.
+SR 449 opened to traffic in 2006, and an extension of the highway is planned.